oismailov/go-grpc/README.md

 ### Create New Code from Github Repo

-code new-from-repo --github-auth-token --github-repo abhiyerra/landingcrew --code-type type
+code new-from-repo --github-auth-token --github-repo oismailov/go-grpc --code-type type

     - Check for Readme
     - Check that there are Github Issues
-    - Add LandingCrewWorker as a contributor to the repo.
+    - Add go-grpcWorker as a contributor to the repo.

         Return: {"ID": id}